derdesign/protos/README.md

 deployment, maintainability and security.
 Runs on UNIX-like systems such as **Linux**, **FreeBSD** & **Mac OSX**.

 **Note**: _Protos is under moderate development, and its internals can change quite often.
-Additionally, the documentation may not reflect the current state of the framework._
+Additionally, the documentation may not reflect the current state of the framework: some features may have been changed or removed._

 ## Features at a Glance